tchen00/PvZ/README.md

 ### DAY 8: May 23 2019
 - **Tammy**
 - **Peihua**
     Successfully moved Plant(!!!!) and have it snap to grid.
-There is an issue with mousePressed code not registering at times.
-Will check with school computers tomorrow to see if it is a computer problem or a code problem.
+Fixed issue with mousePressed code not registering at times (turns out the coordinates were wrong, oops).